J. Michael Wiater, MD, Program Director

-The Fellowship in Shoulder and Elbow Surgery at Beaumont Health will provide exposure to the nonoperative and operative treatment of shoulder and elbow disorders to include primary and revision arthroscopic and open reconstructive surgery for traumatic, athletic, and degenerative conditions in patients of all ages.
-The fellowship will include a high volume of shoulder arthroplasty and advanced arthroscopy.
+The Fellowship in Shoulder and Elbow Surgery at Beaumont Health provides exposure to nonoperative and operative treatment of shoulder and elbow disorders including primary and revision arthroscopic and open reconstructive surgery for traumatic, athletic, and degenerative conditions in patients of all ages.
+The fellowship includes a high volume of shoulder arthroplasty and advanced arthroscopy.
 Approximately 2000 shoulder and elbow surgeries are performed per year.
-Outpatient experience will be gathered in the Beaumont Orthopaedic Institute and the private offices.
+Outpatient experience will be gained in the Beaumont Orthopaedic Institute and the private offices.
 The fellow will be required to complete one clinical and one laboratory research project worthy of publication, as well as one review paper, by the end of the fellowship year.
 Time will be set aside for the completion of this work.
 The fellow will conduct basic research in the Harold W. Gehring Orthopaedic Biomechanics and Implant Retrieval Analysis Laboratory, located on-campus in the Research Institute.
 Full-service animal surgical facilities are available.
 In addition, the fellow will have access to a 12-station MTS total joint wear simulator that has been modified to test shoulder prostheses.
 Fellows can practice new surgical procedures and technologies outside of the operating room in the world-class Applebaum Surgical Learning Center.

 Prospective applicants must have completed an accredited orthopaedic surgery residency program, be board-eligible or board-certified, and have a Michigan state medical license before the fellowship begins.

 This program accepts applications through November 1, 2019